MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/user-groups.md

   - Box administrator
   - All Salesforce standard and custom profiles, for example, Salesforce System Administrator.
 See the full list [here](https://help.salesforce.com/articleView?id=standard_profiles.htm&language=en&type=0).

 - Imported groups</br>You can import any group from your connected apps.
-For example, you can import user groups from Office 365 (Active Directory) and other conected apps.
+For example, you can import user groups from Office 365 (Active Directory) and other connected apps.
 This enables you to look for threats in your org, not by looking at the whole org or at a specific user, but by looking at a specific group.

 Typical scenarios that leverage imported user groups include: you can investigate which docs the HR people look at, or you can check if there's something unusual happening in the executive group, or if someone from the admin group performed an activity outside the US.
 To import user groups: